kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson4_Writing_Simple_CASE_Expressions.md

     CASE
         WHEN e.IsActive = 0 THEN 'Not Eligible - Inactive'
         WHEN DATEDIFF(MONTH, e.HireDate, GETDATE()) < 6 THEN 'Not Eligible - Tenure'
-        WHEN e.DepartmentID = 1 AND e.BaseSalary < 60000 THEN 'Not Eligible - IT BaseSalary Threshold'
+        WHEN e.DepartmentID = 1 AND e.BaseSalary < 60000 THEN 'Not Eligible - IT e.BaseSalary Threshold'
         WHEN e.DepartmentID = 3 AND e.JobTitle NOT LIKE '%Analyst%' AND e.JobTitle NOT LIKE '%Manager%'
              THEN 'Not Eligible - Finance Role Requirement' WHEN EXISTS (
             SELECT 1 FROM EmployeeProjects ep
-            WHERE ep.EmployeeID = e.EmployeeID
+            WHERE ep.e.EmployeeID = e.EmployeeID
             AND ep.HoursWorked < ep.HoursAllocated * 0.8
         ) THEN 'Not Eligible - Performance Issue'
         ELSE 'Eligible for Promotion Review'